hms-dbmi/crestree/vignettes/tree_guide.md

 wgwm <- crest$wgwm # matrix of expression weights
 ```
-Of note, `wgm` and `wgwm` contain only 1169 the most over-dispersed genes (as described in the paper), whereas matrix `fpm` contains 15427 genes.
+Of note, matrices contain only 1169 the most over-dispersed genes.

 ## Running tree reconstruction
 Algorithm has a number of important parameters to be selected (they can be defined by default, but it is good to have control over them), in particular cell-cell distance `metrics` (cosine-based or euclidean), number of tree principal points (PPs) `M` and tree parameters `lambda` (stringency of the tree) and `sigma` (fuzziness of cells to principal points assignment):